QuentinRa/blog.quentinra.dev/cybersecurity/cybersecurity/index.md

 <tr><td>Work</td>
 <td>

-Look for vulnerabilities (bug, loopholes) in the tools/software of a company, try to exploit them, and suggest patches.
+Look for vulnerabilities (bugs, loopholes) in the tools/software of a company, try to exploit them, and suggest patches.
 </td>
 <td>

 Prevent attacks <small>(firewall, IPS)</small>.
-Monitor, and analyse traffic...
+Monitor, and analyze traffic...
 Detect, and stop attacks as fast as possible.
 Investigate/Do Forensics.
 Find attack paths/track down hackers.

-Do awareness, documenting the network/devices, update and ensure that the company is protected against known vulnerabilities.
+Do awareness, document the network/devices, update, and ensure that the company is protected against known vulnerabilities.
 </td></tr>

 <tr><td>Skills</td>